 The condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and include the results of the Parent and its wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 The unaudited condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements and reflect all adjustments, in the opinion of management, of a normal recurring nature that are necessary for a fair presentation of the financial position, results of operations and cash flows for the periods presented.
 The financial data and other financial information disclosed in these notes to the condensed consolidated financial statements related to these periods are also unaudited.
-The results of operations for the three and six months ended June 30, 2023 are not necessarily indicative of the results that may be expected for the year ended December 31, 2023 or for any future annual or interim period.
+The results of operations for the three and nine months ended September 30, 2023 are not necessarily indicative of the results that may be expected for the year ended December 31, 2023 or for any future annual or interim period.
 The condensed consolidated balance sheet as of December 31, 2022 included herein was derived from the audited consolidated financial statements as of that date.
-The accompanying unaudited condensed consolidated financial statements and notes thereto should be read in conjunction with the audited consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+The accompanying unaudited condensed consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.